When things don't go to plan

 Issues with your supervisory team

 If you’re experiencing problems with your supervisory team, start by talking to your supervisors and then your HDR DA.
-Also consider RMIT'd advice regarding working with your supervisors.
+You can also explore RMIT's advice regarding working with your supervisors or consider changing your supervisory arrangements

 Need help?